Licensed Clinical Social Worker

 Practicing Since: 2011

+I AM NOT TAKING NEW CLIENTS AT THIS TIME, but I am happy to offer free half hour consultations to share resources and non-pathologizing perspectives with people who experience extreme states (experiences that might get labeled as schizophrenia, bipolar, etc.).
 I will support you in developing curiosity, compassion and mindfulness in the exploration of your inner and outer worlds.
 All of you is welcome--heart, body, mind, soul.
 My practice is client-centered, anti-oppressive and strengths-based.

 Hakomi is a body-centered, mindfulness-based approach.
 Hakomi uses body awareness to access the unconscious.
 Both trauma and brilliant, creative healing wisdom are stored in the body.
 By learning how to listen to and follow your body's cues, you will find a depth , ease and aliveness that working in ordinary consciousness can't access.

-As a radical feminist, I believe my work must: > deeply honor each person's inner wisdom over pathologizing doctrine; > recognize the deep soul wounding that chronic and acute oppression, systems of injustice, and planetary pain cause; and > orient deep personal healing in service to becoming an empowered agent of change, rather than adjusting to being a cog in the machine.
+As a radical feminist, I believe my work must: > deeply honor each person's inner wisdom instead of pathologizing doctrine; > recognize the deep soul wounding that chronic and acute oppression, systems of injustice, and planetary pain cause; and > orient deep personal healing in service to becoming an empowered agent of change, rather than adjusting to being a cog in the machine.

 Whether talking about what happened yesterday or in your family growing up, we will work with what you experience as you explore it in the moment.
 That way the work is fresh, not a stale re-hashing of an old, stuck story.
 Using basic building blocks of gentle curiosity, compassion and honoring both what shows up as well as resistance to what shows up, deep transformation happens.